Digoxin: Brand names

+In Serbia, Dilacor is a brand name for it.

 Digoxin and cancer

 Cardiac glycosides, particularly digoxin, have been conventionally used for treatment of common cardiac problems, mainly heart failure and cardiac arrhythmias.
 The interaction of digoxin and cancer has also been studied.
 Despite existence of numerous preclinical studies that investigated the anticancer effects of digoxin, there are no solid and conclusive results so far.

 Several studies have suggested that digoxin may have anticancer properties, others not.

 Digoxin, as a cardiac glycoside, has a chemical structure basically similar to that of estradiol.
 Digoxin has the ability to bind oestrogen receptors, and therefore it has been proposed that it might increase the risk of oestrogen-sensitive breast and uterine cancers.
 A large Danish study found a complicated picture, with slightly increased risk of breast cancer amongst women taking digoxin, but better prognostic features.
 The Nurses' Health Study found a similar slight increase of risk.

 Digoxin inhibits the proliferation of many cancerous cell lines in vitro, but its relevance to cancer in vivo remains unclear.